0x00wolf/SFH-Scanner/README.md

 ### Overview:

 I wrote this program as a solution to a question on an assigment for Digital Nova Scotia's Skills for Hire cybersecurity career training program.
+The assignment called for you to craft an icmp packet, and be able to scan a specific port.
+I added in the command line utility, which was really my efforts to build a wrapper for a larger project later on.

 This program is a wrapper for Scapy that emulates the input style and functionality of NMAP.
 I am in the process of programming a number of additional scanning modes (Null, XMAS, tcp half-open, etc.).
 As it stands, the wrapper is fully functional, and allows for NMAP like inputs from the user.
+The current port scan method uses a half open TCP scan to remain somewhat stealthy.

 Current modes support TCP port scanning and ICMP device detection.

 ### Usage: